Configuring a Custom Rule

 Replacement

 If the rule triggers a correction, specify the replacement word or text in the Replace with… text field.
 A search results menu will list suggestions corresponding to the string of characters you have typed.
-Apart from the firstlast item in the list (which represents the typed string), the syntactic category of each word is indicated and an extract from its definition is displayed below to help you make a choice.
+Apart from the last item in the list (which represents the typed string), the syntactic category of each word is indicated and an extract from its definition is displayed below to help you make a choice.

 - The replacement word or text must belong to the same syntactic category as the word or text that triggers the rule.
 If it does not, analysis of the sentence may fail once the replacement has been inserted.
 If their categories do not match, Antidote will ask you to select another replacement word.